oatlog/oatlog/doc/report/main.typ

 == Nomenclature

-@rosetta-table shows different terminology and relates e-graphs to relational databases. @rosettaexample shows how an egglog rule can be transformed to eqlog, Rust, and SQL.
+@rosetta-table shows different terminology and relates e-graphs to relational databases.
+We use these terms largely interchangeably depending on the context.

 #figure(
   table(